TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/08-Module_1-Lecture 7-Geometric distortion in recorded images.md

 >    - Platform gradually rising in height during orbit
 > 2. Would the following be sources of geometric distortion *for* a pushbroom scanner?
 >
->    - Finite scan time?
+>    - Finite scan time
 >    - Scanning non-linearities
 >    - Wide field of view systems
 >